You are at the top of the page

 Even after Henry VIII’s death in 1547, this happy and fertile period of Elizabeth’s life continued.
 She was welcomed into Katherine’s home at Sudeley Castle, with her new husband Thomas Seymour; Seymour was uncle to the new King, Elizabeth's brother, Edward VI.

-The Seymour Scandal
+The Seymour scandal

 Thomas Seymour, Lord High Admiral, proved a poor choice of guardian for Elizabeth.
-Within days of joining his wife, Katherine Parr at Sudeley Castle, Elizabeth began to receive early-morning visits from the 38-year-old Seymour, who would appear in her room dressed in his nightclothes.
+Within days of joining Katherine at Sudeley Castle, Elizabeth began to receive early-morning visits from the 38-year-old Seymour, who would appear in her room dressed in his nightclothes.
 Elizabeth was protected by her governess, Kat Ashley, who warned him off.

 Thomas Seymour’s harassment of the 14-year-old Elizabeth became insidiously more dangerous.
 Katherine reportedly found Seymour alone in a room with Elizabeth, his arms around the Princess.

-The Death of Katherine Parr
+The death of Katherine Parr

 In the spring of 1548, Elizabeth was sent away.
-But later that year, Katherine died in childbirth, and Seymour renewed his attentions.
+But later that year, Katherine Parr died in childbirth, and Seymour renewed his attentions.

-Princess Elizabeth Under Suspicion
+Princess Elizabeth under suspicion

 Edward VI, suspicious of his sister’s involvement, sought answers.
 Elizabeth was less than forthcoming, admitting only that she knew of Seymour’s ambition, but that she had never encouraged him.